TangoAgency/avatar-view/README.md

 ## Usage

-This library can be used in two ways: using standard Android methods and using Android Data Binding.
+This library can be used in two ways: using [standard Android methods][StandardMethodsPart] and using [Android Data Binding][DataBindingPart].

 ###Standard: